-(i) Basic Kate per annum + GST

-(ii) Rent/Fee Review per annum + GST

-(iii) Activity Return per annum + GST
+(ii) Rent/Fee Review per (iii) Activity Return per annum + GST per annum + GST

-(iii) Activity Return per annum + GST (iv) Recovery of the processing of rates per annum + GST
+(iv) Recovery of the processing of rates per annum + GST

-Items (i), (ii) & (iv) are relevant in this case.
+Items (i) to (iv) are relevant in this case.

 Note: As the application process has proceeded, it has been determined that the easement component of the activity should be contained in a separate document.
 It is recommended that the Concession Management Fee be charged for the Concession (lease and licence) only as it was the intention when the applicants applied for a concession that the lease, licence and easement would be combined into one concession document that would have required one management fee only.